morganstanley/modern-cpp-kafka/doc/KafkaConsumerQuickStart.md

     1. `RebalanceCallback` will be triggered internally by the user's thread, -- within the `poll` function.

-    2. `OffsetCommitCallback` (only available for `KafkaManualCommitConsumer`) will be triggered by a background thread, not by the user's thread.
+    2. If `enable.auto.commit=true`, the `OffsetCommitCallback` will be triggered by the user's `poll` thread; otherwise, it would be triggered by a background thread.